-Hot-headed gangster Blackie Gallagher (Clark Gable, Gone with the Wind) navigates through the sordid underbelly of city life to the consternation of his best friend Jim Wade (William Powell, Life With Father), who happens to be a respected D. A. You know that sooner or later their worlds will collide.
-Myrna Loy (The Thin Man) plays the morally ambiguous woman loved by both men.
+Hot-headed gangster “Blackie” Gallagher (Clark Gable, Gone with the Wind) navigates through the sordid underbelly of city life to the consternation of his best friend Jim Wade (William Powell, Life With Father), who happens to be a respected D. A. Myrna Loy (Libeled Lady) plays the morally ambiguous woman loved by both men.

 Reaction & Thoughts:

-This famous depression era gangster melodrama (no pun intended) has not dated well, but it does offer enough goodies to keep you entertained.
+This famous Depression-era gangster melodrama (no pun intended), produced by the almighty Metro-Goldwyn-Mayer, has not dated well but it does offer enough goodies to keep you entertained.

 Conclusions & Final Thoughts:

-Manhattan Melodrama slows down considerably as it reaches its predictable climax.
-It’s still an entertaining flick.
+Manhattan Melodrama isn’t perfect, but it’s still an entertaining flick.
 I just think Warner Bros. was much better at this sort of thing (e.g. Angels with Dirty Faces).
+P.S.
+Manhattan Melodrama entered the history books as the movie that infamous bank robber John Dillinger had just seen before the FBI gunned him down in front of Chicago’s Biograph Theater.
 B&W, 90 minutes, Not Rated.